hyperledger/fabric/docs/source/couchdb_tutorial.rst

  .. code:: bash

-  cd fabric-samples/first-network
+  cd fabric-samples/test-network
-  ./byfn.sh down
+  ./network.sh down

- Now start up the BYFN network with CouchDB by running the following command:
+ Now start up the test network with CouchDB by running the following command:

  .. code:: bash

-   ./byfn.sh up -c mychannel -s couchdb
+   ./network.sh up createChannel -c mychannel -s couchdb

- This will create a simple Fabric network consisting of a single channel named `mychannel` with two organizations (each maintaining two peer nodes) and an ordering service while using CouchDB as the state database.
+ This will deploy a simple Fabric network and create a single channel named `mychannel` with two organizations (each maintaining one peer nodes) and an ordering service while using CouchDB as the state database.

 .. _cdb-install-instantiate: